The Advisors.

 4. * MEMBERS of the steering group

-The steering group shall consist of not less than 3 or more than 6 members.
+The steering group shall consist of not less than 3 or more than 6 members, and can also include the Webmaster, the Fund Manager, the Web site Coordinator, and the Database Manager if voted in by the members.
 Individuals can volunteer or can be nominated annually by the registered members at least 7 days prior to the AM. or in person at the AM.

 Not less than 3 nor more than 6 members may be appointed to the steering group at the AM . (except that the first members of the steering group will be those persons who have stepped forward prior to the first official AM.)
-Members of the steering group may include the webmaster, the Fund Manager, the web site Coordinator, and 'Associate Members' if voted in by members.
+Members of the steering group may also include the Webmaster, the Fund Manager, the web site Coordinator, the Database Manager, and 'Associate Members' if voted in by members.

 The steering group will 'meet' as and when needed only.
+(Online).
 The steering group will select their own chair at each meeting.
-Minutes to be published on the site after ratification.
+Minutes may be published on the site after ratification.

 Any major decisions/problems can be posted on the website and advice sought from ‘members’.